kxxt/chatgpt-action/README.md

 Please note： this repo is a WIP and I do not recommend you to use it in production!

+Another idea: Create a vscode extension that asks ChatGPT to refactor or point out the bugs of a selected range of code.
+I don't have time to learn vscode extension and implement it.

 ## Warning

 - code of experimental quality!